MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/manage-the-app-catalog.md

  **To add an app to the App Catalog**

-1. Verify that the user account that is performing this procedure is a member of the site Owners or Designers group for the App Catalog.
+1. Verify that the user account that is performing this procedure is a member of the site Owners or Designers group for the App Catalog (site collection administrator for SharePoint Server 2019).

->[!NOTE] In SharePoint Online and SharePoint 2019, in order to be able to add a client-side app, the user account needs to be a Site Collection Administrator of the App Catalog

 2. On the App Catalog site, click the **Apps for SharePoint** list.

     On the **Apps for SharePoint** page, click **new item**.